231002-AutoIoT/TrainerNotes/CL-projects.md

 The goal of this project, is to repeat the Capstone, with reduced requirements, practicing the same experience but working together as a team on the system.
 This will be to keep material fresh and work on collaboration.
 Interviews are happening this week, which take priority, but try to split time accordingly.
 Presentations will happen Friday November 3rd, after lunch.

-***NOTE: Main objective is to show work completed throughout the week with these, it doesn't necessarily need to be 100% completed and polished***
+***NOTE: Main objective is to show work completed throughout the week with these, it doesn't necessarily need to be 100% completed and polished.
+PRIORITY must always be lowest priority to client requests and demands during the onboarding and relocation process***

 ### Requirements